pynappo/pynappo.dev/static/Resume.typ

     )
     - Integrated an internal tool in Java to deploy copies of pre-prod infrastructure onto personal AWS accounts, enabling safe testing up to 10 minutes faster than previous testing workflows.
-    - Resolved a critical CLI bug by collaborating with the internal tooling team, enabling tool compatibility with our complex services.
+    - Resolved a CLI bug by collaborating with the internal tooling team, enabling tool compatibility for our services.
-    - Optimized local development builds by removing unnecessary tasks, slashing build times by over 60%.
+    - Optimized local development builds by removing unnecessary tasks, cutting build times by over 60%.
-    - Reduced infra costs by >\$2,000 per month / developer by reconfiguring service scaling on personal accounts.
+    - Reduced infra costs by >\$1,000 per month / developer by reconfiguring service scaling on personal accounts.
     - Authored 5 pages of technical documentation on tool usage and maintenance, ensuring long-term sustainability.
     - Drove project velocity across 6 Agile sprints by proactively communicating updates, upcoming work, and blockers.
   ]